 Is It Cheating If You Jerk Off?
 The Truth About Porn, Secrecy, and Boundaries

-Your boyfriend or husband jerks off regularly.
-He enjoys it and says it relaxes him, but you’re worried about its impact on your relationship.
 If he is taking care of his needs on his own, will he need you?
 Does it mean that you don’t satisfy him?
 Can jerking off really be a part of a healthy, loving, committed relationship?
 How much is too much?

-Let’s start with the facts.
-Masturbation is not the same thing as a physical affair, but it is a sexual act.
-It’s normal to wonder about how solo sexual acts may impact the sex shared between you and your partner.
+It’s normal to wonder about how solo sexual acts may impact the sexual relationship shared between you and your partner.
 While jerking off isn’t cheating, it can often be a confusing part of relationships, and many people avoid the subject.

 The truth is that masturbation is a normal and healthy behavior in many relationships, but it can also include secrecy, pornography, and sexual redirection, which violates the committed nature of most romantic relationships.